Search the site

 • Can the task be performed while sitting?

-• Can parts of the task be prepared completed at different times in the day eg make a pasta sauce in the morning and then cook pasta in the evening?
+• Can parts of the task be completed at different times in the day? (eg make a pasta sauce in the morning and then cook pasta in the evening)

 Here are some suggestions you could make to clients to help them with memory difficulties:

-Diaries - keep a written diary or electronic organiser of day to day activities eg attend gym, meet friend for lunch, pay phone bill.
-Check your diary at least every morning or evening
+Diaries - keep a written diary or electronic organiser for day to day activities (eg attend gym, meet friend for lunch, pay phone bill).
+Encourage the person to check their diary at least every morning or evening

-Whiteboard - write important notes on a white board.
-Use white board markers or textas so it can be wiped clean.
+Whiteboard - write important notes on a white board (use white board markers so it can be wiped clean).
 Make sure the board is in a position where it can be seen and used easily.
 Keep information tidy and organised

-Checklists - make checklists of things to remember.
-Tick the items off so that you know you have done it
+Checklists - make checklists of things to remember or do.
+Tick the items off so that you know you have done them.

 Rehearsal - repeat silently or out loud the information to be remembered.
 If you don't remember or don't understand something, always ask questions.

-Electronic devices - set an alarm clock or wrist watch to remind you to do a regular activity eg to take medication or feed a pet.
-Use a kitchen timer to remind yourself to do something within the next hour
+Electronic devices - set an alarm clock or wrist watch to remind you to do a regular activity (eg to take medication or feed a pet).

-Telephone note pad -write all phone messages in the same pad.
+Telephone note pad -write all phone messages on the same pad.
 Keep the pad next to the phone so messages can be written down immediately.
 Get into the habit of checking for messages when you come home.
-Cross off the messages when you have called them.
+Cross off the messages when you have called them

 Post-it notes - write yourself notes and put them in placed you can see them.
 Throw them away when you have completed the task.